Faith describes trust and reliance. It exists when people trust or rely upon someone or something. Trusting in God characterizes godly people.

 How often do we trust in God, but determine we can trust him in our own way?
 Will we fare any better?
 How much do we value the New Testament phrase “the obedience of faith?”

 God is holy.
-We can not trust in God as though our will is what matters.
+We can not trust in God by imposing our will as though our will is what matters.